Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Forward Problem and Uncertainty Propagation

-In this contribution, the stochastic regression method is chosen to identify the PC coefficients \( \vecu_{j} \)~\cite{berveiller2005non}.
-Given \( S \) Monte Carlo samples \( \{ \xi_s \}_{s=1}^S \) and the corresponding finite element solutions \( \vecu( \xi_s) \), the coefficients are computed by minimizing the mean squared error between the actual displacements and their PC surrogate:
+In this contribution, the stochastic regression method is chosen to identify the PCE coefficients \( \vecu_{j} \)~\cite{berveiller2005non}.
+Given \( S \) Monte Carlo samples \( \{ \xi_s \}_{s=1}^S \) and the corresponding finite element solutions \( \vecu( \xi_s) \), the coefficients are computed by minimizing the mean squared error between the actual displacements and their PCE surrogate:

 This surrogate model enables efficient evaluation of statistical quantities.
 In particular, the mean and covariance of the forecasted displacement field are given by